By Vaughn Meyer, OCM Board of Directors

 When I received the email containing this same material from CBB, I was appalled that my checkoff was attempting to limit my speech to promote their ideology.
 U.S. cattlemen and women need to assess the logic of their checkoff dollars contributing to their demise through the prevention of domestic product promotion.

-This essay will be part of OCM’s March 2017 membership newsletter.
+This essay was part of OCM’s March 2017 membership newsletter.
 To subscribe to our newsletter, please join OCM today.